syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Export_and_Import_Annotations.md

 ---
 layout: post
 title: Export and Import Annotations in WPF Pdf Viewer control | Syncfusion
-description: Learn about Export and Import Annotations support in Syncfusion Essential Studio WPF Pdf Viewer control, its elements and more.
+description: Learn about Export and Import Annotations support in WPF Pdf Viewer, its elements and more.
 platform: wpf
 control: PDF Viewer
 documentation: ug